In Germany, 60 conservative MPs oppose Merkel course on Greece

 BERLIN A total of 60 lawmakers in German Chancellor Angela Merkel's 311-member conservative bloc voted against or abstained in a test ballot on Tuesday over a third bailout plan for Greece before the vote in parliament, participants told Reuters.

-In what was nevertheless an important endorsement for Merkel, the test ballot showed there may be far fewer rebels in Wednesday's vote from her bloc over the 86 billion-euro ($95 billion) package than feared.
+In what was nevertheless an important endorsement for Merkel, the test ballot showed there may be far fewer rebels in Wednesday's vote from her bloc over the 86 billion-euro (61 billion pounds) package than feared.
 Bild newspaper had reported that up to 120 of her deputies would vote against it or abstain.

 The test ballot - a non-binding vote - showed 56 'no' votes and 4 abstentions on Tuesday.
 That was fewer than the 65 lawmakers from her conservative camp who last month broke ranks and refused to back negotiations on the bailout.

 Germany is Greece's largest creditor.
-The parliament's approval, required by law, is vital because, with skeptical lawmakers reflecting public reservations about Greek rescue efforts, it sends an important signal across Europe.
+The parliament's approval, required by law, is vital because, with sceptical lawmakers reflecting public reservations about Greek rescue efforts, it sends an important signal across Europe.

 Merkel and Finance Minister Wolfgang Schaeuble, despite earlier misgivings, had urged their fellow Christian Democrats (CDU) and Christian Social Union (CSU) members of parliament to vote 'yes' on the measure.